subworx/3dssaves/README.md

 My saved games for 3DS - unlocks, finished games, 100%.

 For use with e.g. [JKSM](https://github.com/J-D-K/JKSM/releases):
 - Download folder for the game you want (if region doesn't match, try anyway.
-Most should work anyways)
+Most should still work)
-- Place folder into sdcard:/JKSV/Saves/<Game Name>
+- Place folder into `sdcard:/JKSV/Saves/<Game Name>`
-- If the table lists ExtData for a game, repeat with sdcard:/JKSV/ExtData/<Game Name>
+- If the table lists ExtData for a game, repeat with `sdcard:/JKSV/ExtData/<Game Name>`
  - Start JKSM and restore the save and, if applicable, ExtData.

 Structure: